top of page

 de Laage family coat of arms.

-Antique wax seal stamp of the nobly family de Laage.
+A family seal stamp that belonged to a member of the noble family de Laage.

-Coat of arms of the de Laage family on this cognac sticker.
+Coat of arms of the de Laage family on a cognac sticker.

 Jacques de Laage.